 It was more of the same in 2010 as Busch scored three wins, including a prestigious victory in the non-points NASCAR Sprint All-Star Race at Charlotte (N.C.)
 Motor Speedway.
 He qualified for the Chase for the fifth time in his career, but the team was unable to duplicate its early-season performance once the Chase began.
 Busch finished the season 11th in points.

 Busch started 2011 strong, where he nearly swept all of the main events that are a part of Budweiser Speedweeks at Daytona.
-He won the Budweiser Shootout and his Gatorade Duel 150 qualifying race.
+He won the Budweiser Shootout and his Gatorade Duel qualifying race.
 He came up short in the Daytona 500, finishing fifth, but momentum was high for the season.
-While he went on to win two races and qualify for the Chase, Busch sought change upon conclusion of the season.
+While he went on to win two races and qualify for the Chase, Busch sought change at the end of the year.

-Busch left Penske Racing and opted for the simple and straightforward environs of Phoenix Racing in 2012.
-The single-car team in Spartanburg, S.C., welcomed Busch, and he brought the best out of the team, earning a hard-fought third-place finish in June at Sonoma (Calif.)
+Busch left Penske Racing and in 2012 opted for the simple and straightforward environs of Phoenix Racing.
+The single-car team in Spartanburg, South Carolina, welcomed Busch and he brought the best out of them, earning a hard-fought third-place finish in June at Sonoma (Calif.)
 Raceway.

 Qualifying for the Chase was Busch’s goal in 2013.
 Busch and the single-car team from Colorado defied the odds and achieved that goal, proving Busch’s talent behind the wheel was as strong as ever.
 It was the seventh time he qualified for the Chase.